Skip to main content

 If you're looking for better HR tools in addition to services, check out these other core HR offerings, that we've tested and evaluated:

-Here are the specific criteria I used to carefully compare the service offerings for each provider in this list:
+Here are the core criteria I used to compare EOR services:

 Core Employer of Record Services (25% of total score): To be considered for inclusion in my list of the best Employer of Record services, the provider had to offer the following basic services first: